 Photo credit to Phil Lambert/ BKFC

-Jomi Escoboza and Esteban Rodriguez test skills against one another at BKFC 49 on August 25th.
+Esteban Rodriguez and Jomi Escoboza throw down at BKFC 49 on August 25th.

 The fistic fireworks emanate from Miami-Dade Fairgrounds in Miami, Florida.
 The pugilistic proceedings are broadcast on Fite TV as well as the Bare Knuckle TV app.

 Rodriguez spoke to Dylan Bowker of Bare Knuckle News prior to the fight.
 Excerpts from the chat are below.

 You debuted in BKFC as a heavyweight but are now plying your trade in the company as a cruiserweight.
 What does the future hold for you in terms of weight category?

 “I feel now like – before I was a heavyweight, I was dominating the heavyweights.
 Just for the fact that those heavyweight guys, man, they’re real slow.
 I had that same power.
 So I was like, people kept talking me into, “You gotta drop weight.
 You gotta drop weight.”
 This and this and that.
 You’ve got to drop to 185, 205.
 I’m like, listen guy, I love eating donuts too much, dog.
 I am a fat kid at heart, like I love to eat, bro.
 Like I’ll smash on a whole three or four-pound burger all within one hour.
 I love to eat, man.”

 “It’s just like the training camps, the weight cuts.
 I feel like dieting and being able to have to sacrifice my eating and all that stuff is what really just kind of solidifies their coffin.
 I love my food, man.
 Love my food and I’ve been eating like tuna fish, chicken, all this clean stuff.
 It’s been brutal, man (laughs)… Once I go through this 205 division, man, I’m going to come back up to the heavyweights to show them what a real monster looks like.”